AnalyticJeremy/ADF_BigQuery/README.md

 # Connecting to Google BigQuery with Azure Data Factory v2

+---

+**TL;DR Version:**  You need to get a refresh token from Google.
+Use <a href="https://raw.githubusercontent.com/AnalyticJeremy/ADF_BigQuery/master/Google%20API%20Auth.ps1">this PowerShell script</a>.

+---

+**Long Version**

-The new version of Azure Data Factory includes a [built-in connector to Google BigQuery](https://docs.microsoft.com/en-us/azure/data-factory/connector-google-bigquery).
+The latest release of Azure Data Factory includes a [built-in connector to Google BigQuery](https://docs.microsoft.com/en-us/azure/data-factory/connector-google-bigquery).
 However, the documentation is a bit sparse on how to authenticate between the two services.
 This guide will provide some "lessons learned" for configuring the connector.